szabogabor91/gimlet-website/src/gimlet-cli/bootstrap-gitops-with-gimlet.md

 The GitOps controller is a small piece of software running in your Kubernetes cluster.
 It monitors your GitOps git repository for changes and applies them on the cluster.

-To bootstrap the GitOps controller, create a new git repository, and check it out locally.
+To bootstrap the GitOps controller

+- first create a new git repository and check it out locally
-The `gimlet gitops bootstrap` command puts the controller's deploy manifests in the GitOps repository, what you then have to apply on the cluster.
+- then use the `gimlet gitops bootstrap` command to put the controller's deploy manifests in the GitOps repository
+- finally, apply the just created manifests on the cluster

 Any further changes to the GitOps repository will be automatically applied to the cluster.
 This is GitOps.🙌

 ```